WindWakerLink/Mini-Shell/README.md

 understand how it works that something more complex and cool that I don't know what the hell is going on.

 Currently, I'm working actively to add these two features to my projects, even tho they may seem difficult to make

+### P.D: All comments in this project are in Spanish (obviously because I'm spanish, duh).
+If you don't konw Spanish, use a translator or something